-Students are strictly prohibited from initiating radiologic exposure if supervision (see direct and indirect supervision policies) is unavailable.
+Students are strictly prohibited from initiating radiologic exposure if supervision is unavailable.
 During absences of indirect supervision, it is acceptable for students to perform other clinical tasks, unrelated to direct medical imaging (including but not limited to: answering telephones, directing patients, transporting patients for nearby imaging departments, etc.).